 Writing the Statement of Purpose for Graduate School

 Graduate programs tend to be very exclusive.
 Some programs have high acceptance rates, but some accept only a few graduate students each year.
-In this context, applicants’ statements of purpose
+In this context, applicants’ statements

 become very important.
 Admissions committees carefully review these essays to ascertain whether applicants could succeed in their programs.

 Is a statement of purpose the same as a college entrance essay?

 No. A main difference between a college entrance essay and a statement of purpose for graduate school is the latter’s emphasis upon focus.
 At the undergraduate level, admissions committees are mostly interested in recruiting well-rounded students.
 At the doctoral level, schools’ primary concern is recruiting focused students.
 This doesn’t mean that you need to announce your dissertation topic up-front.
 But it does mean that you should show direction and a willingness to persevere.

 What does the school want to hear?